-I will take attendance via Zoom.
 Please note that you are responsible for managing your absences from class and ensuring that your total number of absences does not exceed the threshold for the class.
 An absence is an absence, regardless of the reason, except for those covered by the University and Law Center religious holiday policy.
 Students who exceed six absences will be reported to the Associate Dean, and may be dropped from the class or have their final grade lowered.
+If you need to miss a single class, you do not need to e-mail me.